About me

 Shure SM7B, Cloudlifter CL-1, Focusrite Scarlett Solo

 A split ergonomic, column staggered, layout is very nice though.
-I'd prefer that layout over any laptop keyboard and most full desktop keyboards.
+I'd prefer that over most any laptop keyboard and full desktop keyboards.

-Would like to find some custom key switches and caps that feel thicker or bassier sounding and fuller feeling like topre.
-Doesn't have to be exactly like topre, but better than generic cherry mx ones.
-Tactility is nice, linear I don't like as much.
-Clicky is too loud and annoying.
+I would like to find some custom key switches and caps that feel thicker or bassier sounding and fuller feeling, similar to topre.
+Doesn't have to be exactly like topre, but better than generic cherry mx switches.
+Tactility is nice, I like the small "bumps" in mx browns or topre switches.
+Linears are serviceable but I don't like them as much, though I may try a tex shura or hhkb studio in the future and see how it goes.
+Clicky switches are too loud and annoying.
 Solenoid was a historical farce, but a very funny one.

 There's something to be said for the pure mechanical machinery and tactility of typewriters, sans error correcting and typing speed.